If you still have questions about application procedures, please contact John Daugherty by email with specific requests.

 We consider all applications, but we strongly prefer that applicants have completed all prerequisite courses when applying.
-If you have a very strong application, and lack only one course, you may be accepted with the understanding you’ll need to successfully complete the remaining prerequisite before matriculation.
-However, you should consider that admissions are very competitive—you’ll be competing with applicants who have satisfied all requirements at the time of application.
+You should consider that admissions are very competitive—you’ll be competing with applicants who have satisfied all requirements at the time of application.

 - Completed application

 - GRE scores

 Submit your application online via the UIC Website—just follow the instructions listed there.
 There is a non-refundable application fee of $70 for all applicants.